Do You Know How to Use Non-Grantor Trusts

-All attendees will also receive a short PowerPoint slide deck with presentation material to use with your clients to help explain these planning strategies.
-This PowerPoint presentation will be provided to all registered attendees following the call at no additional cost!
+In addition to the presentation handouts and recording, purchasers will also receive a short PowerPoint slide deck with presentation material to use with your clients to help explain these planning strategies.
+This PowerPoint presentation is included with your purchase as a free bonus!

 - Program Title: Using Non-Grantor Trusts to Own Homes